 Either card requires a minimum 680 credit score to have the best approval odds.
 Both of these cards also fall under the Chase 5/24 rule.
 Even with a good credit score, Chase will decline your application if you have opened or been listed as an authorized user on 5 or more credit cards in the last 24 months.

-When to Apply for the Chase Sapphire Preferred First
+When to Try for the Chase Sapphire Preferred First

-If you are near the 5/24 threshold, you should consider applying for the Chase Sapphire Preferred® Card first if you redeem your points for award travel.
-Although you pay a $95 annual fee, the 25% travel redemption bonus, 1:1 point transfers, and 80,000-point signup bonus can be well worth it.
+If you are near the 5/24 threshold, you should consider trying for the Chase Sapphire Preferred Card first if you want to redeem your points for award travel.
+This means you can basically offset travel fees with your points.
+Although you pay a $95 annual fee, the 25% travel redemption bonus, 1:1 point transfers, and signup bonus can be well worth it.

-When to apply for the Chase Freedom Unlimited
+When to Try for the Chase Freedom Unlimited

-The Chase Freedom Unlimited® is the better option if you prefer cash rewards.
-Earning at least 1.5% back on every purchase is one of the best cash back rates.
+The Chase Freedom Unlimited is the better option if you prefer cash rewards and won’t find the travel perks to be useful.
+Earning at least 1.5% back on every purchase is one of the best cashback rates.

-Although you don’t get a 25% travel redemption bonus or 1:1 point transfers, these two options are not worth the $95 annual fee for infrequent travelers.
+Although you don’t get a 25% travel redemption bonus or 1:1 point transfers, these two perks are not worth the $95 annual fee for infrequent travelers.